emeks-studio/colorin-colorado/README.md

 <img src="examples/pi_1000.txt.palette.eliptical.svg"  width="1000" height="1000">

 Oh! this one looks prettier than the previous one, but did you see a pattern?
 At least for me, I can't get too much from this picture.
 So the question I'm asking now is, what happen if we try to encode other sequence or number?
-Let's try with the first 1000 pair numbers (`2,4,6,8,10,...,996,998,1000`) but, for practice reasons, let's concatenate them, so in that case we obtain the following number `246810...9969981000`.
+Let's try with the first 1000 even numbers (`2,4,6,8,10,...,996,998,1000`) but, for practice reasons, let's concatenate them, so in that case we obtain the following number `246810...9969981000`.

 ```nix
 λ cabal run image-encoder -- -s eliptical -f palette ./examples/pair_1000.txt ./palette/handmade.json